January term policies, services and office information

 Residence life policies

 Students must be enrolled in a January term course to be eligible to live in a residence hall or TLA during J-term.
 Any student found living in a residence hall or TLA during the J-term who is not enrolled in a course will be asked to leave.
+Those who do not leave campus housing will be charged an additional housing fee for J-term.
 Judicial fines will be doubled for any student found responsible for a code of conduct violation during the J-term if they are not enrolled in a course.

 These policies were communicated to students via email in October 2019.